jacksongod/hebcurbfinder/README.md

 4. (optional) open Safari and log into your HEB account
 5. Open hebcurbside.scpt in _Script Editor_ and Hit run button and follow prompts to enter Store search keywords and phone number.

-6. Turn up the volume to hear the notification when a slot is found.
-A message will be sent to the phone number provided.
-Once slot found, you will need to reserve the slot yourself, and checkout with in 1 hour(as of now).
-I do not do auto reserve from script because it is bad for other people who really needs the slot.
+6. Turn up the volume to hear the notification when a slot is found, or a message will be sent to the phone number provided.
+Once curbside slot found, you will need to reserve the slot yourself, and checkout with in 1 hour(as of now).
+No auto-reservation provided from script for avoiding potential abuse.

-7. Script will stop once any slots are found from store(s)
+7. Script will stop once any slots(either free or with fee) are found from any of the store(s) searched

 Notes: